PwLDev/node-spdl/README.md

 First, we must authenticate with the Spotify API, which can be made by providing a cookie, a non-anonymous token or creating a session with your username and password (coming soon).

-Here's a short ytdl-core-like example for downloading a song to a file:
+Here's a short example for downloading a song to a file:

 ```js
 import { createWriteStream } from "node:fs";